kyleshevlin/shevyjs/README.md

 ### baseFontSize

+`baseFontSize: string`

 This is the size you want to base your typography on.
 Typically, this will be the smallest or default size of your typography.
-It is possible to use `baseFontScale`s in a way that would allow for headings to be smaller than your default font size, but it's unlikely you'll use ShevyJS this way.
+It is possible to use `fontScale`s in a way that would allow for headings to be smaller than your default font size, but it's unlikely you'll use ShevyJS this way.

 ### baseLineHeight

+`baseLineHeight: number`

-This is used to determine the line height calculations in Shevy.
-Each line height calculated will be a multiple or dividend of `baseLineHeight / 2`.
-Calculating `line-heights` in increments of half the `baseLineHeight` value avoids excessively large `line-height`s for `font-size`s that barely exceed the previous increment, while still maintaining the established vertical rhythm. _It is required that this value be unitless and a number_.
+This is used to determine the line height calculations in Shevy. _It is required that this value be unitless and a number_.

+Line heights for your headings will be based on multiples of `baseLineHeight / 2`.
+Half increments of your `baseLineHeight`, while strictly speaking will shift your rhythm, are typically more aesthetically pleasing that strictly using whole increments.
+This prevents `fontSizes` slightly larger than a `baseLineHeight` multiple from becoming excessively large.

+Example: a `fontSize` of `50px` and a `baseLineHeight` of `48px` doesn't result in a `96px` `lineHeight`, but rather a `72px` `lineHeight` (`48/2` gives us a half increment of `24`. `24*3` is the first size greater than `50`, thus `72px`).

-### baseFontScale
+### fontScale

+`fontScale: number[]`

 This is an array, of max length 6 (any values beyond the 6th will be trimmed), that is used to generate the `h1` through `h6` styles.
 Each value should be a number, that will be multiplied by the `baseFontSize` to generate the font size for that heading.